Skill Demand Index

 Which roles need Project Coordination most:

-Operations positions drive 41% of demand.
-Other and Marketing also frequently list Project Coordination as a requirement.
-Skills commonly paired with Project Coordination include Budget Management.
+Other positions drive 40% of demand.
+Marketing and HR / Recruiting also frequently list Project Coordination as a requirement.
+Skills commonly paired with Project Coordination include Communication Skills and Bachelor's Degree.

 Depth Level Distribution